 Practical Communism, as we advocate and apply it, is based on the idea that we should love each other as ourselves and do to each other as we would be done by.
 This requires that all our property should be held in common for the use of all alike, and that all should work according to their ability for the common good-from each according to his abilty, to each according to his wants, with no wages or separate property in any way-an ordinary family being a model Community, except that the control and management of the property and labor should be common, by majority vote, the same as its use is participated in equally by all.

-Each individual should be left free to regulate his own personal affairs, but the Community should decide by its majority vote on all matters which it considers to be of common interest.
+Each individual should be left free to regulate his own personal affairs, but the ground of this history than that, just as vote on all matters which it considers to